-Your final year is entirely up to you!
+Your final year is up to you!
 Choose from a series of exciting option modules to tailor your learning experience to your interests, whether this be through type of philosophy, approach, assessment type or simply preference.
 Modules will allow you to get creative or stay traditional, fully expressing your philosophical self.
 In your final year, you can choose from a range of optional modules, your chosen modules must total 120 credits.

 Disabling Philosophy - 20 credits

 In this module, you will explore the philosophy of disability and bioethics.
 You will critically explore scenarios of disability, illness and care.
 The module will centre the voices and experiences of disabled people in critical philosophical reflection.

 The Existentialist Café: Ethics in a Coffee Cup - 20 credits

 French Existentialism is often dismissed as a product of its time; chain-smoking, polo-neck wearing, coffee-drinking introspection in the wake of two World Wars.
 Despite this, we see manifestations of its tenets time and again across philosophy, culture, politics and art.
 This module will cover the main themes of the philosophy, delve into the complexities of its texts and thinkers, and explore some cultural interpretations.

 Speculative Fiction - 20 credits